 Develop Best Management Practices (BMPs) in partnership with Tribes, Tribal representatives, and Indigenous people for incorporating cultural knowledge and resource needs into the design and implementation of habitat restoration and nature-based shoreline adaptation projects.

-Complete and distribute a BMPs manual completed and disseminated to project managers and funders, with up to three associated workshops to train audiences in use of BMPs.
+BMPs manual completed and disseminated to project managers and funders, with up to three associated workshops to train audiences in use of BMPs.